thekarlbrown/ChangeTheWorld/README.md

 categories has no minimum, queries category and subcategory first, most recent selected, this month

-search queries optimal search algo, starting at beginning until end, saving when minimum obtained to continue where it left off when user goes down
+search queries optimal search algorithm, starting at beginning until end, saving when minimum obtained to continue where it left off when user goes down

 need advisor help on leaderboard, maybe set rule for if active within.
 30 days

-friends and idea lists are all optimized algo searches, decide how to determine if user has liked idea or not (will server return truth value, where will who has liked what be stored and how)
+friends and idea lists are all optimized algorithm searches, decide how to determine if user has liked idea or not (will server return truth value, where will who has liked what be stored and how)

 decide if its optimal to display subselections by references to positions of ideablocks or create ideablock reference OR BOTH